64kramsystem/saveriomiroddi.github.io/_posts/2017-12-23-Shell-scripting-adventures-part-3.md

 ```sh
 whiptail --radiolist [--title mytitle] <body_message_header> <width> <height> <entries_count> <entry_1_key> <entry_1_description> <entry_1_state> [<other entry params>...]
 ```

-Note how we add `3>&1 1>&2 2>&3` at the end; they swap stdout and stderr, since whiptail's output goes to stderr, while we want it to go to stdout, so that we can capture it in the variable (see a detailed [Stackoverflow explanation](https://unix.stackexchange.com/questions/42728/what-does-31-12-23-do-in-a-script)).

 Setting up the list definition parameters (key, description, state) is a bit convoluted, that's where using an associative array comes to help: